SetVenue Cancellation Policy

 - Sudden and complete loss of the property due to fire, structural collapse, or similar casualty beyond either party's control (a fire or casualty attributable to a party's negligence or non-compliance is not a Force Majeure Event but a cancellation attributable to the at-fault party).

 Communicable-disease isolation.
 Where a public-health authority (CDC, state department of public health, county or city health officer, or tribal health authority) has issued a binding isolation order applicable to the Guest (or, if Guest is an entity, its principal individual present on the Booking date) — or where the Guest has tested positive for a Tier-1 reportable communicable disease (currently including, without limitation, novel coronaviruses, tuberculosis, measles, or any disease subject to mandatory isolation under applicable public-health law) and submits a healthcare-provider attestation of recommended isolation through the Booking Start Time — the Guest may treat the Booking as subject to Force Majeure cancellation upon submission of (i) a copy of the order or attestation, and (ii) a written declaration that the isolation prohibits the Guest's presence on the Booking date.
-Refund treatment: full refund less any Stripe Processing Fee.
+Refund treatment: full refund; SetVenue absorbs the non-returned Stripe Processing Fee per §7.4.
 SetVenue may verify the attestation through reasonable means; the Guest's medical privacy is preserved per the Privacy Policy.
 Medical attestations submitted under this paragraph are processed solely for Force Majeure determination, are not retained beyond twelve (12) months after the Force Majeure determination, and are not disclosed to any party other than as necessary for Force Majeure verification, consistent with the California Confidentiality of Medical Information Act (Cal.
 Civ.
 Code § 56.10) and the Privacy Policy.

 Non-qualifying events (not Force Majeure): inclement weather that is unpleasant but not dangerous; routine non-isolation illness of one or more crew members (Guest may send a substitute); financial difficulty or budget cuts; change in production schedule; loss of a shooting permit attributable to the Guest's failure to apply or failure to comply with permit conditions; change in creative direction; Guest-side equipment failure (failure of equipment supplied or operated by the Guest, or by the Guest's crew, vendors, or invitees).
 For the avoidance of doubt, failure of Host-supplied or Host-integrated equipment (e.g., a sound stage's grid, a commercial-grade kitchen range, an HVAC system, or other equipment that is part of the Listing's stated amenities) is not "equipment failure" in the Guest's risk allocation but is a Host-attributable condition under §4 (Host cancellation) or §5(b) (safety concern).
 Non-qualifying also includes any government action that follows from the Host's failure to maintain lawful permits or comply with applicable zoning, occupancy, or short-term-rental rules — those situations are Host-attributed cancellations under §4 (if the Host initiates or recognizes the issue) or §5(a) (if SetVenue discovers a Host violation before the Booking Start Time), not Force Majeure.